External + Government Awards

 • If accepted to SFU, all international graduate students must purchase adequate medical insurance for the duration of their stay in Canada.
 Proof of medical insurance is required on arrival in Canada.

 • Delays in confirmation of external funding can occur.
-In recent years, results for this program have not been announced to academic institutions until June.
+In recent years, results for this program have not been announced to academic institutions until the end of July.
 Flexible start dates are a good idea as the visa process can be lengthy in some countries.